Nut Butter Morning Oats | Ultralight Backpacking Recipe

 - Keep in mind the level of sweetness provided by alternative sweeteners.
 Adjust serving size accordingly.

-- To reduce calories by 100, replace whole milk powder with non-fat milk powder.
+- For a heart-healthy recipe and reduce calories by 90, replace whole milk powder with non-fat milk powder.

 Ready to see more backpacking recipes like this one?